jvcss/statemanager/README.md

 This project is a starting point for a State Management Flutter application.

-You can clone a specific snippet project to avoid mistructure the concepts.
+You can clone a specific snippet project to avoid misstructured the concepts.

 -  Singleton + ValueNotifier